obecto/perper/docs/dotnet-tutorial.md

 ### Adding another agent

 Our code so far achieves the stated goal of streaming a hello world text through Perper.
-However, to demonstrate more of Perper's functionallity and to, uh, to promote code reusability, we can move `StreamPrinter` to it's own seperate agent.
+However, to demonstrate more of Perper's functionality and to, uh, to promote code reusability, we can move `StreamPrinter` to it's own separate agent.

 To this end, make another agent project called `StreamPrinterAgent`, adding a reference to Perper like [before](#creating-an-agent).